marxin/texi2rst-generated/sphinx/share/md.rst

   either operand 1 *or* operand 0.
 Should this be desired, one can use multiple alternatives instead.

-  .. index:: matching constraint

-  .. index:: constraint, matching
+  .. index:: matching constraint, constraint, matching

   This is called a :dfn:`matching constraint` and what it really means is that the assembler has only a single operand that fills two roles